sit722-devops/week02/README.md

         CREATE DATABASE products;
         ```
         (If you used the Podman command to run PostgreSQL locally, this database will be created automatically by the `postgres:15-alpine` image due to the `POSTGRES_DB` environment variable.)
-5. Running the Product Service (Using Podman)
+5. Running the Product Service (Using Docker)